 So you want to become a teacher.
 Perhaps you’re keen to be a high school English teacher, specialise in music or work in early childhood education.
 Whatever your interest area, you’re passionate about inspiring the next generation of Australians and you’re drawn to the diverse employment prospects of the education industry.

-‘To work as a teacher…you need to have university qualifications and be registered with the relevant state authority – then you’re all set to search for a job,’ says Dr Matthew Thomas, course director of the Master of Teaching (Secondary) and Master of Teaching (Secondary and Primary) at Deakin University.
+‘To work as a teacher…you need to have university qualifications and be registered with the relevant state authority – then you’re all set to search for a job,’ says Dr Matthew Thomas, Senior Lecturer in the School of Education at Deakin University.

 Here’s everything you need to know about how to become a teacher.

 You need a university qualification to work as a teacher in Australia and, in most states and territories, there are two common pathways: complete a four-year teaching degree – which, depending on where you studied, qualifies you to become an early childhood or primary school teacher and, in some circumstances, a secondary school teacher – or an undergraduate degree in a specific discipline like science or music plus a postgraduate teaching degree.

 Figuring out what to study at university isn’t always easy and, thankfully, Dr Thomas says one option isn’t better than the other.
 ‘If you don’t have a degree and you want to be a teacher, the Bachelor of Education is for you,’ he says.
 ‘If you do have a degree, the Master of Teaching is your ticket to becoming a teacher.’

 To ensure the literacy and numeracy standards of all Australian teachers, all students enrolling in an education or teaching qualification program are required to successfully complete the national Literacy and Numeracy Test for Initial Teacher Education Students prior to graduation.

 Once you have completed your teaching qualification, you’ll need to apply for and maintain teacher registration or accreditation.
 This occurs with your relevant state or territory body.